407 Loy Lane — the residence at dusk against the Sedona red rock

 The Approach

-The immediate setting is Loy Butte and the long western ridge that closes the upper Verde Valley.
-The property sits at the threshold of the Red Rock–Secret Mountain Wilderness, a quarter-million acres of federal land that runs from the back of Loy Canyon north to the Mogollon Rim.
+The immediate setting is the south side of Oak Creek, on the high ground above the water, with Cathedral Rock visible to the southeast and Bell Rock and Courthouse Butte forming the long ridge to the east.
+The property sits at the threshold of more than a quarter-million acres of federal land that runs from the creek north to the Mogollon Rim.
 There is no through-road.
-Beyond the property line the land belongs to the forest.
+Beyond the property line the land belongs to the forest and to the state park.

-Sedona proper is fifteen minutes east — the galleries, the trailheads at Boynton and Doe Mountain, the table at Elote, the Sunday market at Tlaquepaque.
+The galleries and tables of Sedona proper are fifteen minutes east — the trailheads at Cathedral Rock and Red Rock Crossing, the table at Elote, the Sunday market at Tlaquepaque.
 Cottonwood and the Verde Valley wine country lie twenty minutes south.
 Phoenix Sky Harbor is just over two hours; Flagstaff and the southern rim of the Grand Canyon are within easy reach for a day.

 The seasons here are real and they are mild.
 Summer mornings are dry and cool; afternoons sometimes carry monsoon.
 Autumn is long and gold along the creek lines.
 Winter delivers occasional dusting on the rock without ever closing the road.
 Spring arrives early, in green grass and cottonwood leaf, and it is the season the property remembers most clearly.